 “Many institutional investors are seeking more liquid alternative investment products, and we believe customized hedge-fund solutions play a key role in meeting that need,” Kravis said in today’s statement.

-Reddy created Prisma in 2004 with fellow former Goldman Sachs Group Inc. (GS) partners Thomas Healey and Gavyn Davies.
+Reddy created Prisma in 2004 with fellow former Goldman Sachs Group Inc. (GS:US) partners Thomas Healey and Gavyn Davies.
 When the deal is closed, probably by the fourth quarter, Healey and Davies will become senior advisers to KKR.
 Prisma’s management will reinvest the cash proceeds of the sale into Prisma funds, according to the statement.

 Prisma will operate as part of KKR’s public markets segment that includes KKR Asset Management, which buys and sells securities such as leveraged loans and high-yield bonds and houses the firm’s first equity hedge fund, started last year by Robert Howard, a former Goldman Sachs trader.